Councillor undertakes an epic west to east coast cycle challenge in aid of FitzRoy

 Congratulations to David Ritchie, Gordon Busbridge, Andy Hipper and Derek Whatley who completed an ambitious west to east coast cycle ride in aid of FitzRoy.

-The intrepid cyclists rode from St David’s in Wales on the west coast to Ness Point in Lowestoft on the east coast – a journey of over 400 miles!
+The intrepid cyclists rode from St David’s in Wales on the west coast to Ness Point in Lowestoft on the east coast – a journey of over 400 miles and they raised over £4,000!

 David, the deputy cabinet member for adult social care at Suffolk County Council, was inspired to undertake the trip after meeting FitzRoy residents and staff at a tea party earlier this year.
 The tea party was hosted by one of the charity’s patrons – Clare FitzRoy – the Countess of Euston.
 David said he was compelled to undertake the challenge because of the sheer compassion, enthusiasm and warmth shown by the FitzRoy ambassadors.